kaby76/Trash/readme.md

 ## Planned for v1

+Trash is a long-term project (already going on 3 years).
 I'm envisioning for the "first" release to support:

 * reading and conversion of ABNF, Antlr2/3/4, Bison, Coco/R,